Updated August 11, 2023

 Most young kids have very little experience with money management.
 Accounts for kids should have features that introduce real-world financial concepts.

 Checking accounts with chores and allowances let kids earn money even if they're too young to have a job.
 Interactive savings goals can make saving more fun and approachable.
-An app with short lessons and videos about personal finance is great kids of all ages.
+An app with short lessons and videos about personal finance is great for kids of all ages.
 But these educational tools are especially helpful when you're younger.

 In general, look for features that simplify financial topics.
 Younger kids need checking accounts that offer a lot of guidance and tips for financial responsibility.